Woman says car damaged by falling debris from subway in Brooklyn

 The incident was reported Friday morning in Bed Stuy near Myrtle Avenue and Broadway.

-Yasmin Fitzpatrick said all of a sudden she heard a big bang and her vehicle shook just a little bit.
+Yasmin Fitzpatrick said she was waiting at a stoplight when she heard a sudden bang and her vehicle shook.

+She didn't see what hit her car, but it left a gaping hole in her sunroof.
+Fortunately, its inside cover was closed -- otherwise, she could have been injured.

 She was trying to process what happened when a deliveryman came up to ask if she was OK.

-The MTA is sending out a team to examine the elevated subway and the damage to her car.
+The MTA is examining the elevated subway and the damage to her car.

 Just earlier this week, a man who lives in Queens says a giant metal bolt crashed down onto his car in Long Island City.